tillitis/tillitis-key1/hw/application_fpga/tkey-libs/README-DIST.txt

 See LICENSE for the full BSD-2-Clause license text.

+Note that:

-Note that Monocypher is Copyright Loup Vaillant and released under CC0 1.0 Universal, see monocypher/LICENSE.
+- Monocypher is Copyright Loup Vaillant and released under CC0 1.0 Universal, see monocypher/LICENSE.
+- blake2s is Copyright Markku-Juhani O. Saarinen and released under CC0 1.0 Universal, see blake2s/LICENSE.